01 of 11

 When it's hot and humid at Disneyland, makeup like Maleficent's and hair like Sleeping Beauty's just won't fly, mostly because you’ll be completely uncomfortable.

-Don't end up in those photos looking like you need as much rest as Sleeping Beauty, with raccoon eyes and washed-out cheeks.
-Instead, look cute in every picture you take by wearing waterproof mascara and opting for a tinted moisturizer or tinted sunscreen.
-Set it all in place with makeup setting spray to help it stay on.Continue to 5 of 12 below.
+Don't end up in those photos looking like you need as much rest as Sleeping Beauty, with tired eyes and washed-out cheeks.
+Instead, wear waterproof mascara and opt for a tinted moisturizer or tinted sunscreen.
+Set it all in place with makeup setting spray to help it stay on.Continue to 5 of 11 below.

 Why You Need Extra Clothes and Socks

 Pack quick-drying clothing instead of cotton shirts and jeans, so you don't go around feeling damp all day afterward.
-But don't forget your feet.
-If you're wearing socks, your feet could turn into a soggy, stinky mess.
+But, don't forget your feet.
+If you're wearing socks, your feet could turn into a soggy mess.

 Pack plastic bags and twice as many socks as you might think you need and change them when they get wet.

-And while we're talking socks, I’ve definitely picked up a few blisters at Disneyland.
-To avoid that, pack some high-tech, moisture-wicking runner's socks — or Wright brand socks which have a double layer.
+To avoid getting blisters on your feet, make sure to pack some high-tech, moisture-wicking runner's socks, or Wright brand socks which have a double layer.

 For more protection from splashes on the rides, pack a cheap plastic poncho.

 Some moms also take their kids to the park wearing a modest swimsuit, carrying their regular clothing, spare socks, and a big plastic bag.
-Use a locker to keep the dry stuff in, then ride early... and change clothing afterward.Continue to 6 of 12 below.
+Use a locker to keep the dry stuff in, then ride early and change clothing afterward.Continue to 6 of 11 below.

 Dog Bowls for Your Feet?

-For every hour I spend at Disneyland, I walk about a mile.
-In a long day, it's easy to cover a half marathon’s distance or more, enough to make even Minnie Mouse wish she had Aladdin's magic carpet to take her home.
+In a long day, it's easy to cover a half marathon’s distance or more at Disneyland, enough to make even Minnie Mouse wish she had Aladdin's magic carpet to take her home.

-Your feet will definitely need some TLC after so many hours, so here's a solution recommended by a doctor: Pack two containers, each one big enough for one foot and water up to the ankle.
+Your feet will definitely need some TLC after so many hours.
+But, there's a solution recommended by a doctor: pack two containers, each one big enough for one foot and water up to the ankle.
 Collapsible, portable dog bowls like the ones Pluto might take on vacation are perfect and easy to pack.
 You could also pack regular plastic containers and fill them with some of your clothing to keep things packed neatly.

 After your long day of walking, fill one container with ice water and the other with water as hot as you can stand.
 Soak one foot in each for about a minute, then reverse.
 Repeat once or twice.